-Employment Agreement - Alex Lengyel, Chief Commercial Officer and Corporate Secretary
+Employment Agreement - Alex Lengyel, Former Chief Commercial Officer and Corporate Secretary

-Pursuant to an employment agreement dated January 17, 2020, between Mr. Lengyel and ShaMaran Services, Mr. Lengyel is employed at an annual base salary (as at December 31, 2023) of GBP 257,500 per annum, exclusive of bonuses, benefits and other compensation.
-The employment agreement of Mr. Lengyel may be terminated without prior notice only for just cause as defined in the Swiss Code of Obligations.
-Pursuant to the employment agreement, ShaMaran Services or Mr. Lengyel may terminate the employment agreement for any reason upon the applicable notice period as follows:
+Pursuant to an employment agreement dated January 17, 2020, between Mr. Lengyel and ShaMaran Services (novated to ShaMaran on July 1, 2024), Mr. Lengyel was employed at an annual base salary (as at December 31, 2024) of GBP 261,900 per annum, exclusive of bonuses, benefits and other compensation.
+Mr. Lengyel decided to terminate his employment agreement with the Corporation during 2024, and he received compensation in line with the notice periods set out in his contract.